MicrosoftDocs/dynamics365smb-docs/business-central/across-how-create-sandbox-environment.md

 You must have a subscription to [!INCLUDE[d365fin](includes/d365fin_md.md)] to be able to create a sandbox environment.
 There can only be one sandbox environment per subscription.

 1. Sign in to your production instance of the [!INCLUDE[d365fin](includes/d365fin_md.md)] service.

 2. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Sandbox Environment**, and then choose the related link.
 <!-- ![Sandbox Environment Setup](./media/across-sandbox/sandbox-environment-setup.png) -->
 3. Choose the **Create** button.

-    Another tab with [!INCLUDE[d365fin](includes/d365fin_md.md)] opens where you must finish the setup of your sandbox environment.
+    Another tab with [!INCLUDE[d365fin](includes/d365fin_md.md)] opens where you can finish the setup of your sandbox environment.

     > [!NOTE]
     >  If you have pop-up blocker enabled in your browser, change it to allow URLs from the *.businesscentral.dynamics.com address.